bigreddmachine/MoneroPy/README.md

-# moneropy
+# MoneroPy - A python toolbox for Monero.

-Copyright (c) 2016, bigreddmachine
+Copyright (c) 2016 The MoneroPy Developers.

-A python toolbox for Monero.
+All rights reserved.

 ## License